ttopper/CPSC128/docs/05_Lists_and_Strings/05_Example_cd_shuffle.md

 ---

-[^*]: Remember "Test at the edges" so after trying a couple of typical values like 6 and 10, it would be good to try 2, 1, and even 0.

-[^*]: The number of duplicate generations goes up with the length of the list.
+The number of duplicate generations goes up with the length of the list.
 Here's an instrumented version of the program that displays the number of duplicates generated as a function of list length.
 We call it “instrumented” because of the addition of the variable `loops` that is